 3. Refund: All requested cash refunds will be processed 90 days from the date of your refund request.

+Our Registration staff is contacting students in class-date order to discuss refund options.
 If you have not yet been contacted, but would like to initiate your refund, call registration staff at 1-800-365-5724.

 Thank you for your understanding and support during these trying times.
 You are our community, and our strength to overcome adversity comes from you.
 Be well and stay safe!

-Frequently Asked Questions Regarding Folk School Classes and Events During the Pandemic:
+Frequently Asked Questions Regarding Folk School Classes and Events During the Pandemic

 Why is the refund period for classes canceled by the Folk School 90 days?

 Our board of directors has established a 90-day refund policy on classes canceled due to the Covid-19 pandemic to stabilize the short-term operations of the Folk School and to help ensure we remain fully operational for the long-term.